Decathlon-Poland/phobos_checkpoint_ui/README.md

 ### SAML

-If configured, Checkpoint UI will support authenication and authorization with IDP (SAML).
+If configured, Checkpoint UI will support authentication and authorisation with IDP (SAML).

 #### Configuration